 Corporate dentistry wants your student loans to make you afraid of taking risks in favor of your secure private practice dentist salary.
 I’m not accusing DSOs of anything devious but there are pros and cons of corporate dentistry.
 Like any business, the owners want a reliable pool of labor that’s perfectly happy with good benefits, a predictable income, and the illusion that working for someone else is safer than working for yourself.

 The problem is that would impair my ability to write articles like this.
-Decades ago, there were 3,000 graduating dentists a year.
+Decades ago, there were 3,000 graduating general dentists a year.
 Today, there are more than 6,000 new dentists each year.
 Dental student loan balances have also skyrocketed.
 According to the American Dental Education Association, the national average for dental school student debt is $292,169 for the class of 2019.

 Regulations and declining insurance payouts have drastically reduced the income of an average dentist as well.
 In 2005, that average stood at almost $220,000.
 According to the Bureau of Labor Statistics (BLS), the median dentist’s salary as of 2020 is $164,010 in the United States.
 The average dentist salary figures have dropped significantly and dentistry as a job category has shifted.

-Here’s what I’ve learned from making student loan plans for hundreds of dentists.
+Here’s what I’ve learned from making student loan plans for hundreds of dental school graduates.
 The higher your student loan balance, the more you should want to own your own dental practice.

 Most dentists tell me the first time their loans got real was in the first month or two after graduation when their loan servicer sent them their statement.
 Interest rates as high as 8% on Grad Plus loans are ridiculously high.
 You probably have tens of thousands of accrued interest, too.

 If you owe over $300,000, your payments need to be higher than $3,000 a month just to make a meaningful impact on the principal balance.
 A typical new grad starts their career as an associate working for someone else earning around $120,000.
 The variations between debt and salary can be sobering.
 Many dentists think about paying back their loans, but how do you do that when you’d be paying about 40% of your take-home pay?

 Since you receive a letter in the mail every other week from a bank telling you to refinance or get ads on your internet browser, you might be tempted to pull the trigger.
 Thus, your big payments get locked in.
 Can you take the refinancing risk and then borrow to buy a practice too?